citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/portfolio-and-catalog/configure-service-attribute.md

 title: Service attributes configuration

-Description: The guidelines described in this "knowledge" can be followed to configure the attributes of both the *Business/IT Service* and the *Support/Technical Service.*
+Description: The guidelines described in this "knowledge" can be followed to configure the attributes of both the *Business/IT Service* and the *Support/Technical Service*.

-\# Service attributes configuration
+# Service attributes configuration

 The guidelines described in this "knowledge" can be followed to configure the attributes of both the *Business/IT Service* and the *Support/Technical